oemof/oemof-solph/doc/oemof_solph.rst

 The example presents a storage that has the input flow coupled to the capacity as well as the input flow to the output flow.

 .. note:: See the :py:class:`~oemof.solph.components.GenericStorage` class for all parameters and the mathematical background.
-.. note:: See the :py:class:`~oemof.solph.components.GenericInvestmentStorageBlock` class for all parameters and the mathematical background.

 .. _oemof_solph_custom_electrical_line_label: